octa-acostamonti/Assesment-of-CO2-Emissions-In-Private-Transport-Service/README.md

 ## Hypothesis
 The adoption of electric vehicles for a private transport fleet will significantly reduce CO2 emissions, with no significant negative impact on the company's profitability.

 ## Objectives
 #### General Objective
-To assess air and noise pollution from private transport vehicles by comparing emissions of internal combustion vehicles vs. electric vehicles during the period 2015-2022 in New York City, expecting their reduction in 12.65 years (cost equalization time between both types of vehicles), and verifying the acceptance of the same by users through a predictive model of popularity prediction model.
+To assess air and noise pollution from private transport vehicles by comparing emissions of internal combustion vehicles vs electric vehicles during the period 2015-2022 in New York City, expecting their reduction in 12 years (cost equalization time between both types of vehicles, the exact number is 12.65 years), and verifying the acceptance of the same by users through a predictive model of popularity prediction model.
 #### Specific Objectives

-*Environmental*: obtain the KPI CO2 emission rate, defined as the sum of CO2 emissions from combustion vehicles over electric vehicles, proving a 10% decrease over 12.65 years.
+*Environmental*: Obtain the KPI CO2 emission rate, defined as the sum of CO2 emissions from combustion vehicles over electric vehicles, proving a 30% decrease over 12 years.

 *Economic*: Determine the KPI Return on investment per trip.
 The return on investment will be calculated from the fuel expenditure.
 The KPI will then be the net gain (revenue - fuel cost) on electric vehicles over combustion vehicles, expecting values of no less than 200%, assessed semi-annually.

-*Sociocultural*: Predict the popularity of charging stations over 12.65 years with accuracy better than 0.7 and an F-Score of 0.6.
+*Economic*: Evaluates the KPI Recovery Period, defined as the time required in months to recover the initial investment.
+The initial investment is the average price of 100 EV units plus the installation of 20 EV charging points, without taking into account the city's own rates, labor cost according to city standards, cost of land, lawyers , etc. in USD.
+The estimated income is calculated as income from the trips (fare paid by the passengers) plus the profits from the sale of electricity at the charging points less the cost of electricity for the trips made and the salary of the team of 200 drivers with a monthly salary of $2,500. is units of UDS/month.
+It is calculated as initial investment / estimated monthly income.
+A number of years less than 5 will be considered as a success.

+*Sociocultural*: Generation of a map of Mexico City with the predicted popular locations for charging stations and the KPI Population rate per station, defined as the total amount of population of the Metropolitan Area of Mexico City divided by the number of charging stations in the city.
+After the implementation of the project in a period of one year, a reduction of at least 5% in the rate is expected.

 ## Justification